-School Health educators work with students K-12 to not only prevent illness — but to improve personal wellness.
+Health teachers work with students K-12 to not only prevent illness — but to improve personal wellness.

 As a health teacher, you’ll provide health instruction for students in kindergarten through grade 12.
 The primary goal of a health educator is illness prevention and motivating students to be healthy.
-This program will allow you to actively improve your own health status as you educate and motivate students to do the same.
+Our School Health Education master’s degree program will allow you to actively improve your own health status as you educate and motivate students to do the same.

 Small class sizes allow for personal attention and support.
 Faculty are experts who work in the field, coming from area public schools and community health agencies as well as the Esteves School of Education.

-The School Health Education program is the only program of its kind within a 120 mile radius of our two campuses — giving you a unique opportunity you won’t find just anywhere.
+The School Health Education master’s degree program is the only program of its kind within a 120 mile radius of Russell Sage College’s campuses in Albany and Troy — giving you a unique opportunity you won’t find just anywhere.
 Russell Sage College’s 4+1 program also allows graduates from the Physical Education undergraduate program to enroll in this master’s program and complete it in just one year.

 This program is accredited by the National Council for the Accreditation of Educator Preparation, which means that graduates of the program are recognized as having completed an education program that meets the highest standards in the field.